To Live (1994 film): Adaptation

 In the film of To Live, Zhang Yimou did not choose to directly express the theme of the novel, but to reduce the number of deaths, change the way of death, and cut into the doomed sense of fate to eliminate the audience's immediate depression brought by the story itself.
 In the film, these deliberately set dramatic turns highlight the theme that those infinitely small people, as living “others”, can only rely on living instinct to bear suffering in history, times and social torrents.
 The theme of the novel – the ability to bear suffering and the optimistic attitude to the world – is hidden in these little people who are helpless to their own fate, but still live strongly.

 An extremely faithful adaptation of the novel would have been far too dark and depressing for an audience to endure.
 The original novel's characters continually experience misery and loss, and suffer without a break.
 It implies a bleaker philosophy on the trials the characters face: that life's suffering is pointless and humans continue living because they feel obligated to continue existing.
 The film is optimistic and presents an uplifting interpretation by comparison, portraying an appreciation for the simpler moments of life and that the suffering of life is eventually rewarded.
 Though Yu Hua continues to prefer his novel, the collaboration between Yu Hua and the film adaptation's screenwriters ensured the core focus of the story–the undying tenacity of the human spirit in the face of suffering–remains clear.
 Therefore, Zhang decided to alter certain aspects of the story, removing some of the more tragic elements, in order to make it more accessible.
-Nevertheless, To Live is still regarded as a good adaptation of the book by many, because it still retains the essence of the story despite these changes.
+Scholars have analyzed To Live as a creative adaptation of Yu Hua's novel, focusing on the changes made by Zhang Yimou in transforming literary text into movies.

+In a later interview reproduced in Michael Berry's Speaking in Images, Zhang Yimou said the change to the ending was made primarily so that the film could pass Chinese censorship and reach a domestic audience, but he also acknowledged that the wholesale extinction of the family in the novel did not match his own family's experience of having survived the Cultural Revolution.

-"Zhang Yimou significantly altered key elements of Yu Hua's novel—shifting the setting from rural southern China to northern small-town, adding shadow-puppetry, and preserving character survival to align with more hopeful cinematic storytelling."
+Zhang Yimou significantly altered key elements of Yu Hua's novel—shifting the setting from rural southern China to northern small-town, adding shadow-puppetry, and preserving character survival to align with more hopeful cinematic storytelling.

 Release

+Cannes premiere

+To Live premiered in competition at the 1994 Cannes Film Festival on 18 May 1994.
+Although the film took home three major prizes — the Grand Prix (tied with Nikita Mikhalkov's Burnt by the Sun), the Prize of the Ecumenical Jury, and Best Actor for Ge You — Zhang Yimou himself did not attend the festival.
+According to Variety, his absence was widely interpreted as a deferential gesture toward Beijing authorities, who had not officially cleared the film for international submission.